 Herbie Flowers is an English musician specialising in bass guitar, double-bass and tuba.
 He is highly regarded as one of Britain's best-known session bass-players.

-2014 saw him complete his sixth annual tour playing bass guitar on "Jeff Wayne's Musical Version of H.G.Wells' War of the Worlds" - for which he played on the original 1976 recording.
+2018 saw him playing bass guitar on the 40th Anniversary UK Arena Tour of "Jeff Wayne's Musical Version of H.G.Wells' War of the Worlds" - which he also played on the original 1976 recording.

 In the 40's he played tuba in Tiffin Boys School Band.